Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Categorization by Input Processing

-The first deep learning method, DPSN \cite{santo2017deep}, makes the order of illuminations and the number of input images unchanged, by a seven-layer fully-connected network.
-Therefore, the following methods focus on handling any number of input images with arbitrary light directions.
+The first deep learning method, DPSN \cite{santo2017deep}, made the order of illuminations and the number of input images unchanged, by a seven-layer fully-connected network.
+Therefore, the following methods focused on handling any number of input images with arbitrary light directions.
 In fact, this problem is equivalent to how to fuse a varying number of features in the networks.
 It is known that convolutional neural networks (CNNs) cannot handle a varying number of inputs during training and testing.
 Therefore, two approaches have been proposed in photometric stereo, \emph{i.e.}, to process the input images pixel-wise or patch-wise.
 Following the concept proposed in \cite{zheng2020summary}, we also call the pixel-wise and patch-wise processing methods as per-pixel methods (Section \ref{per}) and all-pixel methods (Section \ref{all}), respectively.
 We provide an in-depth summary of the development of these two approaches, in reference to the drawbacks of the initial methods (\emph{i.e.}, the observation map from CNN-PS \cite{ikehata2018cnn} and the max-pooling from PS-FCN \cite{chen2018ps}).
 In addition, we propose a new class, for hybrid methods (Section \ref{perall}), which fuse pixel- and patch-wise characteristics.
+As tabulated in Table \ref{algorithms}, we also summarize the algorithms and formulas of representative methods for each direction in Fig. \ref{overview}.